apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-docs/README.md

 ## Creating pages

-This theme generates pages based on Markdown or MDX files in the `docs/source` directory of a repo.
+This theme generates pages based on Markdown or MDX files in the [`contentDir`](#configuration) directory of a repo.
 Your Markdown/MDX files should contain some frontmatter defining their titles and descriptions.

 ```markdown
 ---